Mediation Services

 Mediation Sessions

-Your first mediation session is an orientation session where both of you learn about the divorce mediation process and have all of your questions answered together.
-If you and the mediator agree that mediation may be a good fit for you, an Agreement to Mediate is signed by all, and you can begin mediation.
+Your first mediation session is an orientation session where you and your spouse or family learn about the mediation process and have all of your questions answered together.
+If you and the mediator agree that mediation may be a good fit for you and your spouse or family, an Agreement to Mediate is signed by all, and you can begin mediation.

 The complexity of your issues determines the amount of sessions that you will need.
 You do not have to contract for a set number of sessions.
 You pay as you go until you complete as many sessions as you need to find a comprehensive solution.